JustBeYou/ctfs/google2018quals/re-android.md

 Shall we play a game?
 ===

-The challenge is pretty straightforward, but a write-up could be appreciated by some too, so let's go.
+The challenge is pretty straightforward, but a write-up could be appreciated by some people too, so let's go.
 We have an APK file and a simple description: "Win the game 1,000,000 times to get the flag.".

-OK, so we should run this app somehow, the simplest it to install it on an Android phone, but maybe you haven't one (Google it's up upset on you now :disappointed:), so I will list some other possibilities:
+OK, so we should run this app somehow, the simplest way is to install it on an Android phone, but maybe you haven't one (Google it's up upset on you now :disappointed:), so I will list some other possibilities:
 * Bluestacks/Genymotion Emulator
 * QEMU-arm
 * Shashlik